Toilet paper: Sheet size

 The format of individual sheets of toilet paper, which is given by a perforation line, varies nationally.
 In Germany, Holland, France, Poland, Switzerland, for example, about postcard size is standard (about 100 × 140 mm), so about DIN format (DIN A6 105 × 148 mm).
 In England, the usual format is already somewhat wider, about 115 × 135 mm.
 The most extreme landscape format with 115 × 102 mm exists in Thailand.
 The most extreme portrait format (not counting toilet paper rolls without any perforation) is 100 × 366 mm; a promotional toilet paper from Schmidt Spiele in Germany.
-Manufactured toilet paper sheet in the United States was sized 4.5 in × 4 in.
+Manufactured toilet paper sheet in the US was sized 4.5 in × 4 in.
 Since 1999 the size of a sheet has been shrinking; Kimberly-Clark reduced the length of a sheet to 4.1 in.
-Scott, in 2006, reduced the length of their product to 3.7 in.
+Scott Paper Company, in 2006, reduced the length of their product to 3.7 in.
 The width of sheets was later reduced giving a general sheet size of 3.7 in long and 4.1 in wide.
 Larger sizes remain available.